Edward Alexander (professor): Life

 Edward Alexander was born in Brooklyn, New York.
 He grew up in the Brownsville section where he attended a Hebrew school located on 500 Herzl Street.
 As a youth, he idolized Jackie Robinson and David Ben-Gurion.

 Alexander earned an A.B. from Columbia College in 1957.
 He then attended the University of Minnesota, where he received an A.M. in 1959, and a Ph.D. in 1963.

 Alexander was awarded a Guggenheim Fellowship in 1974 in the field of "Literary Criticism".

-Alexander taught English at the University of Washington from 1960–2004 and was the first chairman of UW's Jewish Studies Program.
+Alexander taught English at the University of Washington from 1960 to 2004 and was the first chairman of UW's Jewish Studies Program.
 He was a visiting professor at Tufts, Hebrew University, Tel-Aviv University, and Memphis State University.

 Alexander was a member the Association of Literary Scholars, Critics, and Writers, the National Association of Scholars, and the Washington Association of Scholars.

 Alexander had several cancer surgeries in 2009–2010.